 Top 9 Onboarding Best Practices

 It’s surprising to see that 36% of companies still haven’t set up a clear onboarding process.
 That’s right — over a third of businesses are passing up a significant opportunity to lay the framework for long-term employee success.
-Nevertheless, only 12% of employees believe their company does a good job onboarding new staff.
+Nevertheless, only 12% of employees believe their company does a good job of onboarding new staff.

-Furthermore, given the importance of onboarding to long-term retention and the overall health of your staff, prioritizing best practices implementation in onboarding in your program is nothing short of critical.
+Furthermore, given the importance of onboarding to long-term retention and the overall health of your staff, prioritizing onboarding best practices implementation in your program is nothing short of critical.
 We’ll discuss these practices in this detailed guide, answering significant concerns and providing invaluable insights to guarantee your onboarding process is structured and highly productive.

 1. Engage and Preboard New Hires